 | 5,000+ | ~5 Common Eggs | Common | Minimum participation reward |

 Note: Exact placement thresholds are sourced from community documentation and are tagged UNVERIFIED until confirmed by official release notes or the GAG2 Fandom wiki.
 Tier rewards have changed week to week since launch (Week 3 matched Week 2 rewards).
-Check the GAG2 Event Tracker for current week reward structure.
+Check the GAG2 Event Tracker for current week reward structure, and the GAG2 Stock Tracker for live egg availability.

 Most players spend time studying hatch percentages when the actual problem is egg volume.
 At 5 eggs per week from a low-activity guild, expected time to one Raccoon at 0.2% is roughly 100 weeks.
 At 25 eggs per week from a ranked guild, that drops to around 25 weeks.
 Joining a more active guild or improving your guild contribution delivers a bigger expected outcome improvement than any egg probability optimization.